CukierDev/RazerChromaVideo/README.md

 # RazerChromaVideo
-Play videos on your razer setup
+Play videos on your razer setup (linux only)

 I was bored
 # Requirements